-Botton Village is a Camphill Community that adheres to a Steiner philosophy.
-They farm biodynamically and are a holistic community employing and providing living for 70+ residents with learning disabilities (often Aspergers, autism, etc.).
+Botton Village is a Camphill Village Trust that adheres to a Steiner philosophy.
+They farm biodynamically and are a holistic community providing opportunities and living for 70+ residents with learning disabilities (often Aspergers, autism, etc.).
 The community has four farms which supply it, one being a dairy farm which has 46 traditional Dairy Shorthorn cows (a Northern breed, renowned for giving rich milk), feeding on the diverse, rich biodynamic (organic) pasture.
 Farmed un-intensively these animals have long lives and are only milked once per day.
 The milk goes on to be made into a range of cheeses (and Yogurt) at Botton Creamery in the community, and is also sold as raw milk.

 The most recent cheese to be developed there is a Yorkshire ‘Munster’ style.
 Based on French and German recipes, Alastair uses cultures from Germany (often used to make Limburger) and makes a soft cheese that is then repeatedly washed on the outside over four weeks to give it it’s dark orange hue and robust flavours.

 Nutritional Data (typical values, per 100g):